grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 ## Example Stakeholder List

-Before research in the community can be carried out, there is an essential need to engage the local government and essential stakeholders in the discussion about CICs.
+Before research in the community can be carried out, there is an essential need to engage the local government and essential stakeholders in the discussion about CAVs.

 In the example of Kenya, a village chief and DCC must always be alerted during the initial phase of Implementation.This is to be done before any community engagement can take place.
 This is to protect the community from fraudsters and ensure due diligence is done to protect the beneficiaries.
 Note that having a local Trainer of Trainers on board that knows the relevant authorities, customs and languages is wonderful to work with and assist in any meetings.